-- Valuation Is the value to be received by the target shareholders (or paid by the acquirer) reasonable?
-While the fairness opinion may provide an initial starting point for assessing valuation reasonableness, emphasis is placed on the offer premium, market reaction and strategic rationale; - Market reaction How has the market responded to the proposed deal?
-A negative market reaction should cause closer scrutiny of a deal; - > Strategic rationale Does the deal make sense strategically?
+- Valuation: Is the value to be received by the target shareholders (or paid by the acquirer) reasonable?
+While the fairness opinion may provide an initial starting point for assessing valuation reasonableness, emphasis is placed on the offer premium, market reaction and strategic rationale; - Market reaction: How has the market responded to the proposed deal?
+A negative market reaction should cause closer scrutiny of a deal; - Strategic rationale: Does the deal make sense strategically?
 From where is the value derived?
 Cost and revenue synergies should not be overly aggressive or optimistic, but reasonably achievable.
-Management should also have a favorable track record of successful integration of historical acquisitions; - Negotiations and process were the terms of the transaction negotiated at arm's-length?
-Was the process fair and equitable?
-A fair process helps to ensure the best price for shareholders.
-Significant negotiation "wins" can also signify the deal makers' competency.
-The comprehensiveness of the sales process (e.g., full auction, partial auction, no auction) can also affect shareholder value; - Conflicts of interest Are insiders benefiting from the transaction disproportionately and inappropriately as compared to non-insider shareholders?
-As the result of potential conflicts, the directors and officers of the company may be more likely to vote to approve a merger than if they did not hold these interests.
-Consider whether these interests may have influenced these directors and officers to support or recommend the merger.
-The CIC figure presented in the "Transaction Summary" section of this report is an aggregate figure that can in certain cases be a misleading indicator of the true value transfer from shareholders to insiders.
-Where such figure appears to be excessive, analyze the underlying assumptions to determine whether a potential conflict exists; - Governance Will the combined company have a better or worse governance profile than the current governance profiles of the respective parties to the transaction?
-If the governance profile is to change for the worse, the burden is on the company to prove that other issues (such as valuation) outweigh any deterioration in governance;

-Stakeholder impact - impact on community stakeholders and workforce including impact on stakeholders, such as job loss, community lending, equal opportunity, impact on environment etc.
+Management should also have a favorable track record of successful integration of historical acquisitions; - Negotiations and process: Were the terms of the transaction negotiated at arm's-length?
+Was the process fair and equitable? - Conflicts of interest: Are insiders benefiting from the transaction disproportionately and inappropriately as compared to non-insider shareholders? - Governance: Will the combined company have a better or worse governance profile than the current governance profiles of the respective parties to the transaction? - Stakeholder impact: Impact on community stakeholders and workforce including impact on stakeholders, such as job loss, community lending, equal opportunity, impact on environment etc.